 Top 5 Factors To Increase Productivity – Productivity Improvement Techniques

 The question “How can I increase my productivity?” is age-old.
 We all have the same amount of time, but can’t really increase the time at our disposal beyond minimising time waste and distractions.
-However, there is a pretty thick silver lining – you can definitely increase the impact you can make in your limited time by productivity improvement.
+However, there is a pretty thick silver lining – you can definitely increase the impact you can make in your limited time.

 Here are top 5 factors productivity improvement techniques to increase 5x your results in the same amount of time: